Checkmk

 Monitoring connections

-Setting the upper thresholds for active connections.
+“Setting the upper threshold values for active connections.”

 Monitoring file sizes

-5. Configuration using the Agent Bakery
+5. Configuration via the Agent Bakery

 The rule ‘Microsoft SQL Server (Linux, Windows)’ in the agent rules.

-Depending on how the agent plugin is allowed to log in to your SQL server (see Setting up a login for monitoring), select the appropriate option under Authentication.
-If you use the system user (NT AUTHORITY\SYSTEM), leave the selection at Local Integrated Authentication (Windows).
+Depending on how the agent plug-in is allowed to log in to your MSSQL server (see Setting up an account for monitoring), select the appropriate option under Authentication.
+If you are using the LocalSystem account (NT AUTHORITY\SYSTEM), leave the selection at Local Integrated Authentication (Windows).

-Possible settings for the MSSQL server in the agent bakery.
+“Possible settings for the MSSQL server in the Agent Bakery.”

-If you are running multiple MSSQL instances with different user names and passwords on the host, select the Custom instances option.
+If you are running multiple MSSQL instances with different usernames and passwords on the host, select the Custom instances option.
 Use Add new element to access the details for the first — and then each additional — instance to be monitored.
 Enter the access data for each instance here, as described above.

-Multiple MSSQL instances in the Bakery rule.
+“Multiple MSSQL instances in the Agent Bakery rule.”

-5.1.
+5.3.
 Further options

-Option Function
+Option Description

 Connection